paranoiaz/discord-crypto-bot/README.md

 # Discord CryptoBot
-A simple easy to use and configure bot to track cryptocurrency.
-Currently only supports Bitcoin and Ethereum but more coins might be added in the future.
+A simple to use and easy to configure bot to track cryptocurrency.
+Currently only supports Bitcoin and Ethereum but more cryptocurrencies might be added in the future.

 **Dependencies**
 ```